Ovarian Cancer: Surgery

 with your healthcare provider or nurse about getting more dietary fiber or using a You may feel tired or weak for a while.
 This is normal.
-The amount of time it takes to recover from to recover from surgery is different for each person.
+The amount of time it takes to recover from surgery is different for each person.

 Recovering at home

 When you get home, you may get back to light activity.
 But don't do any strenuous activity for at least 6 weeks.
 Your healthcare team will tell you what kinds of activities are safe for you while you recover.
-They will also talk with you about problems you should watch for and report to them.
-They’ll also let you know how to take care of Your healthcare team will tell you when to see your surgeon again for a checkup and maybe to have stitches (sutures) or staples removed.
+They'll also talk with you about problems you should watch for and when to call them.
+They’ll teach you how to take care of the Your healthcare team will tell you when to see your surgeon again for a checkup and maybe to have stitches (sutures) or staples or the urine catheter removed.
 You may need chemotherapy after surgery.
 Your healthcare provider will talk with you